 People who have imperfect bodies, on the other hand, are supposed to be willing to do anything, to go to any lengths, to correct their imperfections.
 If you don’t do this, it is taken as proof that something is wrong with you, that you are lazy, stupid, or guilty of some other shortcoming.
 If your body is imperfect, diet culture tells us, it’s your fault, it’s because you’re a bad person.

 Now, “perfect’ versus “imperfect” is a ridiculous standard.
-It means that any imperfection, no matter how small, is unacceptable.
-It tells us that we need to obsess over every tiny difference between our bodies and a ridiculous, unattainable image of the perfect body.
-It tells us that we should feel bad for having these imperfections.
+It signifies that even the slightest imperfection is deemed unacceptable.
+It instills the idea that we must fixate on every minuscule difference between our bodies and an unrealistic, unachievable ideal of the perfect body.
+This mentality fosters self-blame for having these imperfections.

 Diet culture permeates modern society.
 Its messages are everywhere: in advertisements, in sitcoms, in movies, on diet vlogs, and so much more.
 With so many different things in your life reinforcing the ridiculous standards and messages of diet culture, it’s no wonder that it gets into so many people’s heads.
 And, once there, it starts affecting their behavior.

 And that’s why so many of us indulge in Body Checking, even if only on a subconscious level.
 We’re just acting out the script given to us by diet culture.
 And that causes us, eventually, to start being harsh and unrealistic with our judgments about our own bodies.
 Diet culture is not good for your mental health.
 In turn, it’s actually not good for your physical health, either, but that’s beyond the scope of this article and well covered in over blog posts here.

 Unlearning what Society Taught You